Skip to main content

 A co-signer is someone who is added to the lease as a responsible person who will pay the rent if you are unable to.
 This is someone you trust, such as a friend or family member who has the available funds to be able to financially support you in the event that you can't make rent.
 Co-signers are also used in the context of taking out loans, such as auto loans.

 Adding a co-signer helps assure the landlord that you'll have backup in case you can't make the payments.
 This could be a wise step to take if you're looking to rent with bad credit, or if your monthly/annual income just barely covers the cost of living.
-Adding a co-signer will not hurt your credit score but will impact the credit score of the person who is cosigning for you.

 Step 3: Provide supporting documentation

 While your credit score is an important factor when it comes to getting approved to rent an apartment, there are other factors a landlord may consider.
 This includes additional financial information, such as pay stubs, proof of employment, your estimated salary, previously paid utility bills and letters of recommendation.
-Even if you have a poor credit score, supplying these documents can potentially have a huge impact on your landlord's decision.
+Even if you have a poor credit score, supplying these documents can potentially impact your landlord's decision.

 Step 4: Improve your credit score